winglang/wing/rfcs/sdk-spec.md

 - **Cloud and target agnostic**: our APIs and their documentation should not have any assumptions about where resources are being deployed.
 When possible, prefer mental models and terminology that are natural for operating with data structures for code running on your own machine (eg., choose "push" and "pop" over "send" and "receive").
-Avoid APIs and options that may only be available on one or two major cloud providers.
+Avoid APIs and options that may only be supported on one or two major cloud providers.
 In the case that an essential option or method is not available on a given cloud provider, then the resource's concrete implementation should throw when the option or method is used.

 - **Open**: The Wing SDK is an extensible framework.